offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 std::multiset<int, decltype(std::less), CustomAllocator> s6 (std::less, allocator);
 ```

-Functions are more or less the same as their `std::set` counterparts.
-The only major difference is that `count()` returns the number of instances for an element.are available.
+Functions are more or less the same as those in `std::set`.
+The only major difference is that `count()` returns the number of instances for an element.

 ```c++
 // find